Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

 - Meria Martell, mentioned above as Val repeats her words, is called the Toad of Dorne.

-This section grew too long to detail here, so I put it in its own post on pg 9 if you want to read the points.
 We readers have seen the clues for a long time that Shireen will burn, so not a surprise, but for the sake of the information in this thread I wanted to discuss it with some detail.